Proof of a conjecture of Colliot-Th\'el\`ene: Proof of the Main Theorem

 Taking the union of the subschemes $S$, obtained as above for each $\Z$-flat irreducible component $D$ of $E$, we obtain a closed subscheme of $Y$, of codimension $\geq 2$, that satisfies the conclusion of the lemma. $\square$

 \begin{sectionItem} Proof of the Main Theorem \ref{th-main} \end{sectionItem} Let $f: X \rightarrow Y$ be a dominant morphism of nonsingular proper geometrically integral varieties over $\Q$, which satisfies the hypotheses of the Main Theorem.
 Choose a proper dominant morphism $\tilde{f}: \tilde{X} \rightarrow \tilde{Y}$ of smooth varieties over $\Z$, whose base change to $\Q$ is isomorphic to $f$.
 Because $X$ and $Y$ are proper, it suffices to prove that the map $X(\Z_p) \rightarrow Y(\Z_p)$, induced by $\tilde{f}$, is surjective for almost all primes $p$.
-By the Purity Theorem \ref{th-purity}, it suffices to prove that the morphism $\tilde{f}$ satisfies the assumption in the Purity Theorem, with $f$ replaced by $\tilde{f}$.
+By the Diophantine Excision Theorem \ref{th-purity}, it suffices to prove that the morphism $\tilde{f}$ satisfies the assumption in the Diophantine Excision Theorem, with $f$ replaced by $\tilde{f}$.